 The crownless again shall be king.

-The message J. R. R. Tolkien is trying to convey is that in order to seek the meaning and purpose of life, one must tread upon a journey which is rarely undertaken.
+The message J. R. R. Tolkien is trying to convey is that in order to seek the meaning and purpose of life, one must tread upon a journey that is rarely undertaken.
 The seeker might feel that s/he is lost but this is exactly what is required to have truly found themselves.

 Wandering Helps You Find Your Likes and Dislikes